learning-zone/system-design-basics/README.md

 **5. Scaling:**

 * **Vertical scaling**

 	* You scale by adding more power (CPU, RAM) to your existing machine.

 * **Horizontal scaling**

 	* You scale by adding more machines into your pool of resources.

 * **Caching**

 	* Load balancing helps you scale horizontally across an ever-increasing number of servers, but caching will enable you to make vastly better use of the resources you already have, as well as making otherwise unattainable product requirements feasible.

 	* **Application caching** requires explicit integration in the application code itself.
 Usually it will check if a value is in the cache; if not, retrieve the value from the database.

 	* **Database caching** tends to be "free".
 When you flip your database on, you're going to get some level of default configuration which will provide some degree of caching and performance.
 Those initial settings will be optimized for a generic usecase, and by tweaking them to your system's access patterns you can generally squeeze a great deal of performance improvement.

 	* **In-memory caches** are most potent in terms of raw performance.
 This is because they store their entire set of data in memory and accesses to RAM are orders of magnitude faster than those to disk. eg. Memcached or Redis.
 	* eg. Precalculating results (e.g. the number of visits from each referring domain for the previous day),
 	* eg. Pre-generating expensive indexes (e.g. suggested stories based on a user's click history)
 	* eg. Storing copies of frequently accessed data in a faster backend (e.g. Memcache instead of PostgreSQL.

-* **Load balancing**
+* **Load balancing:**

 	* Public servers of a scalable web service are hidden behind a load balancer.
 This load balancer evenly distributes load (requests from your users) onto your group/cluster of  application servers.
 	* Types: Smart client (hard to get it perfect), Hardware load balancers ($$$ but reliable), Software load balancers (hybrid - works for most systems)